gui-don/rico-lib/README.md

 #### `ArrayUtils` lib ####

 - `flatten($multidimensionalArray)`: Extracts each element of a $multidimensionalArray in a single list.
+Does not preserve any keys.

 - `insert($needle, int $index, array $haystack): array`: Inserts an element $needle at the $index position in the $haystack, conserving the order and moving other element in the way.